Bexar County Master Gardeners

 Deadline for Scholarship Application is April 30, 2023

 Bexar County Master Gardeners, a non-profit, trained volunteer organization, is a component of Texas AgriLife Extension Service promoting volunteer horticultural education and service to the community.
-As part of our mission, Bexar County Master Gardeners (BCMG) offers one $2,000 scholarship for the 2022-23 academic year.
+As part of our mission, Bexar County Master Gardeners (BCMG) offers two scholarships for the 2023-2024 academic year.
 The scholarship is funded through plant sales in cooperation with the Bexar County Horticulture Agent and gifts from Master Gardeners, friends, and associates of BCMG.
-It is our intention to provide financial support to an undergraduate or graduate student at a Texas college or university who is pursuing a degree in Horticultural Sciences, Landscape Design and Architecture, Turf Grass Management, or any affiliated “Green Industry” area.
+It is our intention to provide financial support to an undergraduate or graduate student at a Texas college or university who is pursuing a degree in Horticultural Sciences or any related area.

 The applicant must be: